16 mm / 1:1.33 / black

 proceed in a similar way with their images.
 These are viewed with such

-intensity that they become alienated, transformed into visual symbols that are
+intensity that they become alienated, transformed into visual symbols

 the gradually filled with imaginings again.
-Flurries of snow become a pattern
+Flurries of snow become a

 of points of light and finally a dream image of buried memories.
-Pictures of
+Pictures

 outward reality are transformed into inward images.
-'Vagabonding Images' is
+'Vagabonding Images'

 a documentary film that reveals the broad scope afforded by the cinematic